c3lang/c3-web/src/content/docs/Language Rules/conversion.md

 ### Substruct conversions

-Substructs may be used in place of its parent structs in many cases.
+Substructs may be used in place of its parent struct in many cases.
 The rule is as follows:

 1. A substruct pointer may implicitly convert to a parent struct.
-2. A substruct *value* may be implicitly assigned to a variable with the parent struct type, This will *truncate* the value, copying only the parent part of the substruct.
+2. A substruct *value* may be implicitly assigned to a variable with the parent struct type.
+This will *truncate* the value, copying only the parent part of the substruct.
 However, a substruct value cannot be assigned its parent struct.
-3. Substruct slices and arrays *can not* be cast (implicitly or explicitly) to an array of the parent struct type.
+3. Substruct slices and arrays *cannot* be cast (implicitly or explicitly) to an array of the parent struct type.

 ### Pointer conversions

-Pointer conversion between types usually need explicit casts.
+Pointer conversion between types usually needs explicit casts.
 The exception is `void*` which any type may implicitly convert *to* or *from*.
 Conversion rules from and to arrays are detailed under [arrays](/language-common/arrays/)

 ### Vector conversions

-Conversion between underlying vector types need explicit conversions.
+Vector conversions always need to be explicit.
 They work as regular conversions with one notable exception: converting a `true` boolean vector value into an int will yield a value with all bits set.
 So `bool[<2>] { true, false }` converted to for example `char[<2>]` will yield `{ 255, 0 }`.

-Vectors can also be cast to the corresponding array type, for example: `char[<2>]` <=> `char[2]`.
+Vectors can also implicitly be cast to the corresponding array type, for example: `char[<2>]` <=> `char[2]`.

 ## Binary conversions